Employee with sick child (vab)

 - Submit a reply to the income inquiry if Försäkringskassan asks for it.

-- Verify that the employee has stayed home with a sick child and specify to what extent if the Försäkringskassan asks for this information.
+- Verify that the employee has stayed home to care for a sick child and specify to what extent, if the Försäkringskassan asks for this information.